 Garmin FR 55 vs. Polar Pacer

-The Polar Pacer has a slightly bigger screen but twice lower battery life in watch mode and a $10 higher price.
+The Polar Pacer has a slightly bigger screen but only half of the battery life in watch mode and is priced at $10 higher.
 So, the Garmin Forerunner is a more reasonable choice between these two devices.

 Garmin FR 55 vs. Coros Pace 2